DFE-Digital/improving-children-and-family-services-through-digital-technology/content/voice-of-the-child.md

 Local Safeguarding Children Boards should consider how children who are home educated can receive the same safeguards as their peers.

-##Focus on the child, rather than the needs of parents and carers
+##Understand the needs of the child, alongside the needs of the parent or carer

 Practitioners should: